Sampson Lee Blair

 About

 He has served as Chair of the Children and Youth research section of the American Sociological Association, as senior editor of Sociological Inquiry, Guest Editor of Sociological Studies of Children and Youth, and on the editorial boards of Asian Women, Journal of Applied Youth Studies, Journal of Divorce and Remarriage, Journal of Family Issues, Marriage and Family Review, Social Justice Research, Sociological Inquiry, International Journal of Criminology and Sociology, and Sociological Viewpoints.
 He also serves on the international advisory board of Tambara, at Ateneo de Davao University, in the Philippines.
-In 2018, he was elected as Vice-President (North America) of the Research Committee on Youth (RC34), in the International Sociological Association.
+In 2023, he was re-elected as Vice-President (North America) of the Research Committee on Youth (RC34), in the International Sociological Association.
 Since 2011, he has served as the editor of Contemporary Perspectives in Family Research.

 Awards and Honors